 Nanos++ is a runtime designed to serve as runtime support in parallel environments.
 It is mainly used to support OmpSs, a extension to OpenMP developed at BSC.
-It also has modules to support OpenMP and Chapel.
+It also has modules to support OpenMP.

 Nanos++ provides services to support task parallelism using synchronizations based on data-dependencies.
 Data parallelism is also supported by means of services mapped on top of its task support.
 Task are implemented as user-level threads when possible (currently x86,x86-64,ia64,ppc32 and ppc64 are supported).